codeRIT/hackathon-manager/docs/deployment-environment-variables.md

 DEVISE_SECRET_KEY="<randomly generated string>"
 ```

-`SECRET_KEY_BASE` and `DEVISE_SECRET_KEY` are required for the app to run.
 You can generate secrets via `bundle exec rake secret`.
 This "secret" is a 64-byte hexadecimal string (128 characters).
 You could also generate this with `head -c 64 /dev/urandom | xxd -ps -c 128` if you are on a standard Linux distribution.

 ### Mailer domain